Anno 1800 hands-on — being a capitalist in the age of industrialization

 The game will have a story campaign, a sandbox mode, and multiplayer.
 It’s highly replayable, and you can choose your level of difficulty.
 AI opponents will build on the same map as you, and if you run afoul of each other, combat or economic warfare can ensue.
 After all, what’s capitalism without competition?

 The previous two games were set in the future — Anno 2205 and Anno 2070.
 But the 19th century is something that fans have been asking for in the past decade, Hatam said.
-It’s not historically accurate, but it is historically inspired, and the 19th century was a period of huge change in the world with huge industrial sectors with black smog everywhere.
+It’s not historically accurate, but it does take inspiration from history, and the 19th century was a period of huge change in the world with huge industrial sectors with black smog everywhere.

 Hatam showed me one world with some huge cityscapes in a European city, as well as plantations in a South American setting.
-In this game, the workforce matters.
+You’re workforce matters.
 There are five citizen tiers, each with separate roles.
 You will always need farmers and factory workers.

 If you build a zoo, you might get tourists on your island.
 Hatam showed me a zoo where there were some exotic animals like lions and domestic ones like deer.
 The deer exhibit didn’t have many people looking at it, while the exotic exhibits were more popular.
 That’s a pretty intense level of simulation.